At Elite Performance Therapy we believe that chiropractors and massage therapists work in tandem.

 They Work Together

-Chiropractic and massage therapy work in conjunction together to help correct the nervous system, joint mobility, muscle tension, ligaments, and fascia.
+Using both a Chiropractor and massage therapist together helps correct the nervous system, joint mobility, muscle tension, ligaments, and fascia.
 Mechanically, the best way to incorporate the two is the massage therapy session should proceed with the chiropractic treatment.
 After this, your muscles are relaxed, and your joints will move more freely, and you will get the most out of the treatments.

 It is important to note that bones do not move without muscle, so if a muscle is overly tight and a bone is pulled out of place, the muscle needs to be warmed and pliable, then stretched.
 If not, the chiro can ‘pop’ a bone into place, but the tight muscle can ‘pop’ the bone out of place unless it’s addressed first.